grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

     plt.tight_layout()
     plt.savefig("include/results.png")
 ```

+The [aql.cleanup](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/cleanup.html) task is run in parallel to DAG and cleans up any temporary tables that were created as soon as they are no longer needed.

 Congratulations!
 You ran an end to end pipeline from creating a table in a best practice pattern including two sets of efficient data quality checks to model training and plotting!
 Use this project as a blueprint to build your own data-driven pipelines.